 Maag Library is named in honor of William F. Maag Jr., a longtime editor of The Vindicator who was a great benefactor and advocate of local libraries and Youngstown State University.
-The Maag Microform Center has this valuable resource available in microfilm from 1869 until the present.
-The Vindicator is published 365 days per year and it is located in downtown Youngstown, Ohio at 107 Vindicator Square, 44503.
+The Maag Microform Center has this valuable resource available in microfilm from 1869 until the April 2019, the year the Vindicator closed and the current Warren Tribune owned editionsbegan.
+The Vindicator continues to be published 365 days per year.

 1869-1877 Microfilm X 0459, Microform Center Third Level